AoifeW123/Tracerball/README.md

 Cascading Style Sheets (CSS) is a style sheet programming language that will describe the style of HTML webpage.
 It describes how the elements within need to be displayed.
 It is the presentation of a document in HTML.
 It allows the webpage to adjust to the devices in use; it adjusts to bigger and smaller screens.

 ##### Programming Challenges
-State the programing challenges you are trying to overcome

 The first issue I had was identfying specific issues.
 As I was in notepad, this didn't have a process that made debugging alot harder.
 To solve the issue i had to debug the programm in the webbrowser, this would only show syntax errors.
 Making it lack any IDE, whcih would have shown each section of the code.